In re Bilski

+In In re Ferguson, 558 F.3d 1359, 1364–65 (Fed.
+Cir.
+2009), the Federal Circuit spoke of the Bilski case as setting forth "this court's clear statements that the 'sole,' 'definitive,' 'applicable,' 'governing,' and 'proper' test for a process claim under § 101 is the Supreme Court's machine-or-transformation test."

-The Supreme Court of the United States issued an opinion on appeal (as Bilski v.
-Kappos) that affirmed the judgment of the CAFC, but revised many aspects of the CAFC's decision.
-In its decision, handed down on June 28, 2010, the Supreme Court rejected the machine-or-transformation test as the sole test of process patent eligibility based on an interpretation of the language of § 101.
+The decision of the Federal Circuit in In re Bilski was appealed to the Supreme Court of the United States as Bilski v.
+Kappos.
+Although the SCOTUS affirmed the judgment of the CAFC, it revised many aspects of the CAFC's methodology.
+More specifically the majority in its decision rejected the machine-or-transformation test as the sole test of process patent eligibility based on an interpretation of the language of § 101.
 The majority, however, had high praise for the Federal Circuit opinions, advising that "[s]tudents of patent law would be well advised to study these scholarly opinions."

 Background and prior history

 The applicants (Bernard L. Bilski and Rand Warsaw) filed a patent application (on 10 April 1997) for a method of hedging risks in commodities trading via a fixed bill system.
 Such patent claims are often termed business method claims.